Auth

 await supabase.auth.admin.passkey.deletePasskey({ userId, passkeyId })

-See the auth.admin.passkey reference for the full API.
+See the auth.admin.passkey reference (JavaScript · Dart) for the full API.
+The Swift SDK does not expose admin passkey methods.

 Error codes#